 The ABIM exam is held once a year over six dates in August.
-For 2019, the exam dates are August 14, 16, 20, 22, 23, and 28.
 After you register through the physician portal, you are routed to Pearson Vue’s website to select and schedule your test date.
 Testing centers are located nationwide.

 Ten hours are allotted for the ABIM multiple-choice, computer-delivered examination.
 The test is divided into four sessions, and each session is two hours in duration.
 You are provided a total of 100 minutes for breaks which are divided between the four sessions.

 Questions may utilize short statements, case histories, radiographs, electrocardiograms, and clinical photos to introduce information proceeded by possible answers.
 Only one answer is the better choice, and the other answers may be partially correct.

 Each session consists of 60 multiple-choice questions derived from the following medical content categories:

 - Allergy and Immunology – 2% of questions